 The first thought for anyone on this combination could be that they won’t go well as they are closer to each other on the color wheel and would remind you too much of a certain superhero.
 But never let these thoughts sway you away from choosing this combo.

 Combining beige and maroon would definitely not be flashy, but why does everything need to be flashy?
 Let’s get the subtleness to steal the eyes.
-Though these two colors won’t work for every design, they give a nice old school look to your t-shirts.
-If you have a modernistic design in your mind, it’s better to stay away from this combo.
+Though these two colors won’t work for every design, they give a nice old-school look to your t-shirts.
+If you have a modern design in your mind, it’s better to stay away from this combo.
 But if you have a vintage illustration or serif typography, you can go with this option.

 Typically yellow and white don’t make the best pairing.
 Both the colors are bright, and if there is typography on the t-shirt, it might be very hard to read.
 So, people usually rule out this color combo before trying them.
 However, if we take off-white as opposed to the traditional white, it can work.
 It offers a nice retro vibe, and the off-white shade makes it easier for the eyes.

 “Avoid having too much green” Have you never heard anyone say that?
 Neither have I, but let’s get ready to start that.
 Let’s go”How much green is too much green?!”
 We can blend different shades of green to create a compelling t-shirt design.
 The secret is this method can work with any color.
 Using different shades of the same color is the best way to add intrigue to your design without throwing too many colors.
-As much as people make designs and the color theory, a lot of it is simply upto you, the designer.
-So you can feel free to bend the rules here and there and use some sort of less traditional color palette in your next t-shirt design.
+As much as people make designs and the color theory a lot of it is simply up to the designer.
+So you can feel free to bend the rules here and there and use less traditional color palette in your next t-shirt design.